 Lately I have been getting a lot of emails and messages concerning deaf dogs playing rough with the other dogs in the home.
 I also get messages coming from new deaf dog owners stating that their new dog seems to bite way too hard.
 My advice is to really be consistent by working on bite inhibition training every chance you get.
 With positive reinforcement training and consistency your dog will understand bite inhibition using the “gentle” and “leave it” commands in no time at all.

 Because I have four deaf dogs and two hearing dogs here at the Deaf Dogs Rock Headquarters, I have worked very hard training all my dogs on the “gentle” and “leave it” commands.
-I am going to share with you what has worked for me here on the farm with my 3 deaf dogs Nitro, Bud, (both big boxers) my deaf Boston Terrier Bowie, along with my two tiny hearing dogs (chihuahua and a chug both under 10 pounds) Pepe and Tallulah.
+I am going to share with you what has worked for me here on the farm with my e deaf dogs Nitro, Bud, (both big boxers), my deaf Boston Terrier Bowie, my deaf heeler Cornell and my two tiny dogs Pepe and Tallulah.

 All four of my deaf dogs can safely play with my little dogs because of consistent positive reinforcement training over the years.
-Sometimes I will see two of my big dogs playing and my little 10 pound Tallulah will jump right into the mix and play also.
+Sometimes I will see two of my big dogs playing and my little 10 pound dog Tallulah will jump right into the mix and play also.
 I make sure I always monitor their play times 100% of the time so they always remain safe.
 Here are a few of my personal training tips and also my two favorite training videos on each subject.

 The first video is on puppy mouthing and bite inhibition by Victoria Stilwell.
 You can tweak your training when working with your deaf dog by teaching your dog the “gentle” sign and a using a sad expression on your face in place of the sound of yelping that Victoria uses in this video.

 Above: I use the “gentle” sign by rubbing one hand over the other very slowly so they know I mean “gentle”.